 Check out this simple and clear animated video showing proper evacuation procedures in the event of a business emergency.

-11. Employee recognition
+11. Employee videos for recognition

 Show your employees that their accomplishments matter by featuring a video of them in your next internal newsletter.